wit-ai/wit-ruby/README.md

 ### Logging

-Default logging is to `STDOUT` with `DEBUG` level.
+Default logging is to `STDOUT` with `INFO` level.
 Silence logger as follows.

 ```ruby
 Wit.logger.level = Logger::WARN